SMAS facelift in London

 How much does a SMAS facelift cost?

 The cost of a SMAS facelift will be determined by several factors, and every procedure is customised to the needs of the individual patient.
-The extent of surgical correction required, whether the procedure is combined with other treatments, and the surgeon you choose are factors that can affect the overall price of a SMAS facelift.
+The extent of surgical correction required, whether the procedure is combined with other treatments, and the surgeon you choose can affect the overall price of a SMAS facelift.

 RELATED: How much does a facelift cost?